Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 5. **Multiply Operator**
     This method implements the `*` operator for the `bigint` class, enabling the multiplication of two `bigint` objects and returning the resulting product.

     When the two subtracted numbers are of the same sign, the result will be positive.
-When the two subtracted numbers are of the different sign, the result will be negative.
+When the two subtracted numbers are of different signs, the result will be negative.

-    When calculating, each digit of the left hand side number `value[i]` is multiplied by every digit of the rigth hand side number `rhs.value[j]`, starting from the least significant digit.
+    When calculating, each digit of the left-hand side number `value[i]` is multiplied by every digit of the right-hand side number `rhs.value[j]`, starting from the least significant digit.
 For every such multiplication, the partial product is added to the corresponding position in the `product.value` array, accounting for the positional offset `(i + j)`.
 If there is a carry generated during this step, it is propagated to the next higher position.
-Finally, we remove the leading zeros in result to make sure the format correct.
+Finally, we remove the leading zeros in the result to make sure the format is correct.

     ```cpp